ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

       - PCIE PMU: destination filter = dst_loc_rem

         This PMU only counts traffic from PCIE device.

+      - NVLink-C2C PMU:

+        Use the incoming events to count read/write traffic from GPU A1 or A2.

+      - NV-CLink PMU:

+        Use the outgoing events to count read/write traffic from all local sources.

   * Traffic from any device in Socket B to following memory types: